 Days 20, 21 and 22: Coron

-We tackle the last part of the trip, the one that takes you through much of the Palawan region.
+We now begin the final part of the trip, which takes you through several of Palawan’s highlights.
 In Coron you’ll find epic limestone landscapes and uninhabited islands.

-To continue with this 30-day Philippines itinerary, we’ve given it 3 full days to enjoy Coron.
-In Best things to do in Coron and Island hopping in Coron you can read tons of information, but our advice is to split the days as follows:
+To continue with this 30-day Philippines itinerary, we’ve set aside 3 full days for you to enjoy Coron.
+In Best things to do in Coron and Island hopping in Coron you’ll find plenty of useful information, but our advice is to split the days as follows:

-1. Island hopping: Ultimate Tour, which will take you to the most beautiful spots on Coron Island.
-We HIGHLY recommend doing this as a private tour to avoid running into lots of tourists.
+- Island hopping: Ultimate Tour, which will take you to the most beautiful spots on Coron Island.
+We HIGHLY recommend doing this as a private tour to avoid the biggest crowds.
 You can leave us a comment and we’ll send you the contact details for our trusted guide in Coron.

-2. Island hopping: Escapade Tour, which will take you to discover islands like Malcapuya, Banana and Bulog Dos or Waling Waling.
+- Island hopping: Escapade Tour, which will take you to islands such as Malcapuya, Banana and Bulog Dos or Waling Waling.

-• A day of diving around Coron’s shipwrecks.
+- A day of diving around Coron’s shipwrecks.
 It’s one of the best places to dive in the Philippines.
-If you don’t have at least the Open Water Diver certification, you could do a try dive.
+If you’re not Open Water certified, you could try a Discover Scuba Diving experience.

 Bulog Dos – Malcapuya – Waling Waling